HarpersDad/AutoTranslateSpeech/README.md

     - Microphone Needed!<br>
     - This program may still have issues and is a work in progress.<br>
     - Working on adding an auto-detect function so that if the language is unknown it will still translate it for the user.<br>
+    - I am also working on a Java version of this application as well.<br>